djwillia/solo5/uhvf/README.md

 At the moment, uhvf can do the Solo5 hello test and ping_serve test and also run the Mirage console, stackv4, and block test (from mirage-skeleton).
+At this point, uhvf should have all the features of ukvm.
 Things left to do:

-- need to implement other modules: gdb (is it finished?)

-- KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay).

-- `uhvf.c` and `ukvm-core.c` share a bunch of code; there should be a common part and a platform specific part at some point.
+- Lots of refactoring/cleanup.  `uhvf.c` and `ukvm-core.c` share a
+  bunch of code; there should be a common part and a platform specific part at some point.
 The same is true for the modules (e.g., `ukvm-net.c` and `uhvf-net.c`).

 For networking, I'm using the `vmnet` framework.
 We can test ping by running the test_ping_serve unikernel: